 First meetings with future parents-in-law can be nerve-wracking experiences.
 Liselotte’s introduction to her fiancé’s father and mother could hardly have been a more difficult experience, greeted as she was with overt hostility.
 As far as Mrs Marshall was concerned, Liselotte – being foreign, Jewish, a former tuberculosis sufferer and a “cripple” – was an utterly unimaginable match for Peter, her only child.
 The visit, over the weekend of the 3rd to 5th September 1953, to Peter’s parents at his childhood home in Maidstone, Kent, was forever etched in Liselotte’s memory, an experience that helped colour her feelings towards England, the country where she would go on to live most of the rest of her life.

 I had always known that Liselotte (my mother) had, at least early on, endured intense animosity from Peter’s (my father’s) mother.
 “You’re a Jew.
-You’ll understand this: how much money will you accept for not marrying Peter?”, asked Mrs Marshall…..or at least this is what Liselotte would often claim had been said.
+You’ll understand this: how much money will you accept for not marrying my son?”, asked Mrs Marshall…..or at least this is what Liselotte would often claim had been said.
 Similarly, I remember being told by my father that he had been offered a car if he agreed to break off the engagement with “the Jewess”.
-These supposed recollections fitted exactly with what I knew of the prejudices held by that particular grandmother.
+These supposed recollections fitted exactly with what I knew of the prejudices held by that particular grandmother of mine.
 Even so, I was also well aware how, over the course of time, memories can change, fade or be embellished.
 Just maybe my parents, especially my mother, had exaggerated.

-Last year – two years after my mother died – a family friend in the U.S. gave me a bundle of letters that Liselotte had written in the 1950s and 1960s.
+Last year – two years after my mother died – a family friend in New York gave me a bundle of letters that Liselotte had written in the 1950s and 1960s.
 One of these letters (written a day or two after her first weekend with Peter’s parents) was sent to a group of friends in New Haven, Connecticut.
 This letter was accompanied by a much shorter one, in French, for one these friends.
-They record Liselotte’s overwhelmingly negative first impressions of England and the English, as well as her intense feelings of alienation.
+They record Liselotte’s overwhelmingly negative first impressions of England and the English, and her intense feelings of alienation.
 These were clearly not happy encounters and it is fair to say that her feelings towards what would be her adoptive country did not, over the following decades, develop into ones of fondness.
 While Liselotte’s letters do not mention Mrs Marshall’s bribery attempts, as a near-contemporary account of their meeting, they certainly support her later memories.

 * * *

 Liselotte’s life and journey to England were far beyond the experiences or imagination of both Mr and Mrs Marshall.
-She had been, in succession, a rather privileged health sojourner – and then a destitute refugee – in Switzerland, a stateless “Displaced Person” in the U.S. and an immigrant in post-war England, where she arrived three weeks short of her thirtieth birthday.
+She had been, in succession, a rather privileged health sojourner – and then a destitute refugee – in Switzerland, a stateless “Displaced Person” in the United States and an immigrant in post-war England, where she arrived three weeks short of her thirtieth birthday.

-Siegfried and Clara remained in Usingen until soon after the Kristallnacht – the Night of Broken Glass – pogrom of November 1938, by which time the family had lost their home and business, and most of their relatives and Jewish friends had fled.
-The couple initially moved to Frankfurt, finding a room in an apartment a few streets away from where Clara’s beloved oldest sister, Melanie, lived.
+Siegfried and Clara remained in Usingen until soon after the Kristallnacht – the Night of Broken Glass – pogrom of 9th November 1938, by which time the family had lost their home and business, and most of their relatives and Jewish friends had fled the town.
+The couple initially moved to Frankfurt, finding a room in an overcrowded apartment a few streets away from where Clara’s beloved oldest sister, Melanie, lived.
 There, they did their best to live discreetly while they sought a country that might grant them sanctuary.
-The U.S., where some Usingen Jews had already found refuge, was their preferred destination, but visas were also pursued for other countries, with Uruguay seen to offer the best hope of success.
+The United States, where some Usingen Jews had already found refuge, was their preferred destination, but visas were also pursued for other countries, with Uruguay seen to offer the best hope of success.
 To prepare himself for survival in North American exile, Siegfried dedicated himself to memorising the vocabulary listed in the popular Tausend Worte Englisch series of booklets that he carried with him everywhere.

-Just in time, one of Siegfried’s and Clara’s immigration applications was successful: in May 1941 they were issued with U.S. visas.
+Just in time, one of Siegfried’s and Clara’s immigration applications was successful: in May 1941 they were issued with United States’ visas.
 Within days they purchased from the government travel agency a package including train and ship tickets and accommodation for their “flight” from Germany, they paid the despised emigration taxes and they surrendered their few remaining valuables and household possessions.
 Travelling via France and Portugal, the couple arrived in New York City on June 13th, a few months before the first mass deportations of Jews from Frankfurt – including Melanie, her husband Camille and their daughter Anneliese – to the ghettos, killing fields and death camps of the East.